 If you are considering opening a marijuana dispensary or you want to make sure your business is operating in compliance with your state’s laws and make sure you are correctly formatting and recording cannabis receipts, your point of sale (POS) system is the perfect tool to manage this requirement.

-- Check the specific requirements in your state.
 Understand your state’s tax laws to ensure you are charging the correct amount.
 For example, in California, retailers charge a consumer-excise and sales tax, while in Colorado, cannabis is subject to different taxation, whether it’s classified as medical or retail marijuana.
 It’s important to stay up to date on changing tax laws to ensure you are collecting the correct percentage.
 Failure to comply could subject your business to fines and added scrutiny.

-- Manage copies of cannabis receipts.
 Use your POS system to send a backup copy of each cannabis receipt to the cloud or store the backup offsite.
 If you are issuing receipts with carbon copy paper, staple or clip the receipts together.
 It’s also a good idea to keep important financial records, licensing information and other sensitive financial paperwork in a secure place outside of the dispensary.
 Retain all records for a minimum of three years in case of an audit.

-- Include all required information on the cannabis receipt.
 Although the exact information you include will depend on your state’s laws, most receipts will include store name and address, the category of taxable products or product category name/product name.
 Receipts should also include a code or other identifier for the product’s taxes.
 There may be additional requirements, however.
 In Oregon, it’s required to list the sale subtotal before tax, amount of state tax, local tax, total sale amount and identifying receipt number.
 A disclaimer stating that receipts are required for customer tax disputes is also required.

 The cannabis industry is promising for dispensaries, but it is tightly regulated by the states where marijuana has been legalized.
 Give your business the best chance for compliance and success with a POS system equipped with state-of-the-art printers to meet regulatory requirements while providing convenient customer experiences at the checkout.